nextauthjs/next-auth/www/docs/providers.md

 ## OAuth Configuration

 NextAuth supports OAuth 1.0, 1.0A and 2.0 providers.
+Most OAuth providers only need a client ID and a client secret to work but some might need some additional or even less options.
+You can check these in the list of supported providers.

 ### Basics